Value Proposition Canvas – Definition, Example & Template

 Porsche

-feel beautiful” or “I am a good investor”.
+me feel beautiful” or “I’m a good investor”.

 It could be the story behind the company and its founder, or the

-mental picture of how we will use a product to create happy
+mental image of how we will use a product to make happy

 represent an attitude and a movement.
 Competing brands offer

-better “value for money” but do not have the same compelling story.
+better “value for money” but don’t have the same compelling story.

-Emotional jobs are the feelings that shape our buying decisions
+Emotional jobs are the feelings that shape our purchasing decisions

-decisions and lead us to positive feelings instead of cold
+decisions and lead us to positive feelings rather than cold

 rational logic.